English

 # List everything

-puppyone conn ls
+puppyone access ls

 # Filter by provider

-puppyone conn ls --provider notion
+puppyone access ls --provider notion

 # Filter by status

-puppyone conn ls --status active
+puppyone access ls --status active

 # JSON output

-puppyone conn ls --json
+puppyone access ls --json

 Show connection details

-puppyone conn info conn_abc123
+puppyone access info conn_abc123

 Pause and resume